Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Methods

 We propose two novel loss terms, multimodal loss and extrema loss, in MAGIC to leverage the physiological rules between CTP map types to further improve performance.
 Specifically, the multimodal loss leverages the Central Volume Principle \cite{hoeffner_cerebral_2004}, which describes the physiological relationship between the CBF, CBV, and MTT map classes.
 These map types are related by Eq. (\ref{eq:relation}), which leads to the multimodal loss represented in Eq. (\ref{eq:MML}).
 The generator minimizes the L1 distance between the real CBV map and the product of the synthesized CBF and MTT maps, ensuring that the synthetic CTP maps are consistent with the central volume principle.

-The extrema loss term enables increased fidelity in encoding regions-of-interest (ROI) in the simulated scans that differ significantly from the mean of the observed image.
+The extrema loss term enables increased fidelity in encoding regions-of-interest (ROI) in the simulated scans that deviate from the mean of the observed image.
 The extrema loss was introduced to ensure that MAGIC would accurately generate the ROIs with both very high and very low pixel intensities compared to the slice mean value.
 Its inclusion increases the likelihood that stroke regions in the synthesized perfusion imaging are properly identified and learned by MAGIC during training.
 Infarcted tissue regions tend to exhibit elevated MTT and TTP and decreased CBF and CBV, so these characteristics must be present in the synthetic CTP maps to ensure acceptable diagnostic quality.
 We generated a weight map \(W_x\) by normalizing the real perfusion map between [-0.5, 0.5] and then take an element-wise square of the normalized image, as shown in Eq. (\ref{eq:wx}). \(W_x\) emphasizes the ROIs with values farther from the image mean.
 Then this weight map is multiplied by the MSE between the real and synthesized perfusion imaging, shown in Eq. (\ref{eq:hx}).
 The mean of this product is taken to produce the final extrema loss term, as provided in Eq. (\ref{eq:EXT}).
 The weight matrices are constructed by taking a real perfusion map image, normalizing the pixel values, and squaring so all pixel values are positive.

-We weigh each additional loss term with lambda tuning hyperparameters.
+We weight each additional loss term with lambda tuning hyperparameters.
 The final objective we aim to solve, which \(G_{CTP}\) aims to minimize and \(D_{CTP}\) aims to maximize, is shown below in Eq. (\ref{eq:g*}).